You’ll love this nifty little behavior management strategy which has helped me out in the short term time and time again.

 Choose a variety of pictures – bright and cheerful, funny, anything fun and student-oriented.
-Try keeping the picture a secret.
-Allow students to guess what the picture is – anything to make it motivating and fun!
+Try keeping the photo a secret.
+Allow students to guess what the image is – anything to make it motivating and fun!

 After selecting a colored picture, laminate it, then cut it into pieces.

-Cut the puzzle pieces into as many pieces as you choose, but make sure that the pieces aren’t so smallthat the goal seems impossible!
-I suggest that you begin with six pieces.
+Cut the puzzle into as many pieces as you choose, but make sure the pieces aren’t so small that the goal seems impossible!
+I suggest that you begin with six parts.

-Tip – try starting off with larger pieces, then transitioning to smaller ones.
+Tip – try starting with larger pieces, then transitioning to smaller ones.

 I write students’ names on sticks, and each time a puzzle piece is earned, I pull a student’s name out.
-That chosen student can select a puzzle piece to hang up front on the whiteboard.
+Then, that chosen student can select a puzzle piece to hang on the whiteboard.
 As students add more puzzle pieces, the picture starts to take shape.
 You’ll see students grow more excited and motivated!

 When to Use this Strategy

-My favorite time to use this quick approach are the days leading up to Christmas, Halloween, and the other exhausting holidays.
+My favorite time to use this quick approach is the days leading up to Christmas, Halloween, and the other exhausting holidays.
 You can choose holiday pictures and personalize them for your class.

-Another use for this technique is while teaching and reinforcing procedures and to break bad habits.
-Like after previously learned procedures have gotten too relaxed, or seem to have stopped working.
+This strategy is also helpful while teaching and reinforcing procedures and when our class needs to break some bad habits.
+For example, I’ve used it after previously learned procedures have gotten too lax or seem to have stopped working.